-Also Benh Thanh market seems to close around 5 or 6ish, I had assumed it would be open till late like all the shops, and the markets in other Vietnamese cities, but it is not so. over 5 years ago
+Also Benh Thanh market seems to close around 5 or 6ish, I had assumed it would be open till late like all the shops, and the markets in other Vietnamese cities, but it is not so. almost 6 years ago

 be careful of taxi scams and teh cyclo drivers, ho chi minh city is a great place

 see this: http://www.vietnameseprivatetours.com/ho-chi-minh-city-tourist-sights over 3 years agoAnswered by mei ro do via WorldNomads.com

 1. City tour : here are all places you can do in Ho Chi Minh city in one day! http://www.worldmatetravel.com/saigon-tours/saigon-city-tour.html